jannikbuehring/sudoku-solver/README.md

 # SudokuSolver
-A sudoku solver and helper for my student research project at DHBW Stuttgart
+A sudoku solver and helper android app for my student research project at DHBW Stuttgart

 # Functionalities:
 - input sudoku validation (are there any rule violations, can sudoku be solved, does it only have one solution?)